 Teaching on this course is underpinned by systematic practitioner inquiry and you will be encouraged to identify issues that are significant to your professional practice.

 While each module has its own particular focus, all are concerned with investigating contemporary educational issues in the light of historical, political and social contexts, appropriate literature and the shared experience of course members.

-Study is flexible, in order to meet the needs of individuals and organisations, and includes:
+The study is flexible, in order to meet the needs of individuals and organizations, and includes: